taquitochowder/site/content/about.md

 ---

 Hi, I'm Thakee Chowdhury,
-currently a senior Computer Science student at Rutgers University.
+a Rutgers Computer Science gradute who is currently a developer for TD Securities.

 The main goal of this site is to establish my place on the internet and